 The department also houses the State Bank Commissioner, which makes Colorado unique.
 This officer can add points to the discount rate declared by the Fed, and apply them to financial institutions state-wide.
 This discretion has an enormous impact on the overall Colorado economy.

 Most would-be homebuyers realize that current low rates are worth capitalizing on.
 Some borrowers may want to lock in a mortgage immediately, but could rates get even lower?
-Here are a few reasons we might see even more cuts in interest rates:

 Roughly 90% of Americans qualify to refinance their current mortgage.
-With rates at all-time lows, banks will have to compete fiercely for these refi opportunities.
+With rates at near-lows, banks will have to compete fiercely for these refi opportunities.
 Lenders don’t make their money solely off of interest, but can recoup through origination fees and closing costs as well as selling loans at a premium on the secondary market.

 That said, there are areas in which mortgage rates might see a small bump due to additional changes in the industry: